-A color known worldwide for its connection to royalty, there is a sense of regality here in these Purple Persian and Oriental Rugs.
+A color known worldwide for its connection to royalty, there is a sense of reality here in these Purple Persian and Oriental Rugs.
 Made with a dye derived from the Barberry plant which grows in Khorasan, the berry of which is one of the best for making the purple found in Mashad rugs, and the others from that state.

 It is one of the most common colors for designing the flowers found on Persian rugs.
 The color purple has a long history in the designs of these rugs and should prove to be a dynamic piece in your home.